zilverline/sequent/docs/docs/concepts/advanced.md

 ## Upcasting

 When designing your domain (`AggregateRoot`s, `Event`s, `Command`s), over time you might want to change a particular `Event`.
 Perhaps you want to rename an attribute.
-One strategy could be to just run an update query on your `EventRecord` and be done with it.
-If you are still in the startup phase and really exploring the domain, this could certainly occur.
-It does however go against the immutable nature of an EventStore.

 In order to accommodate for refactorings like renaming - typically called *upcasting* in event sourcing - Sequent allows you to register upcasters in `Event`s and `ValueObject`s as follows: